sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Understanding the Basics

-DollarScript has it's own peculiarities, mostly these exists to help with it's major target: serverside integration projects.
+Dollar has it's own peculiarities, mostly these exists to help with it's major target: serverside integration projects.
 So it's important to understand the basic concepts before getting started.

 ###Functional Programming and the 'pure' operator

-Support for functional programming is included in DollarScript, this will be widened as the language is developed.
+Support for functional programming is included in Dollar, this will be widened as the language is developed.
 For now it is provided by the `pure` operator.
 This signals that an expression or declaration is a pure expression or function.

 In this example we're declaring reverse to be an expression that reverses two values from a supplied array.
 Because we declare it as `pure` the expression supplied must also be `pure`.
 To understand what a pure function is please see http://en.wikipedia.org/wiki/Pure_function.
 Basically it prohibits the reading of external state or the setting of external state.
 We next swap `[2,1]` within a newly created pure expression, which is subsequently assigned to a.
 If reverse had not been declared pure it would not be allowed within the pure expression.